Hashgard (GARD) Trading Up 3.9% This Week

 Hashgard (CURRENCY:GARD) traded down 4.2% against the dollar during the 24-hour period ending at 0:00 AM E.T. on November 2nd.
+One Hashgard coin can now be purchased for $0.0002 or 0.00000000 BTC on major exchanges.
+In the last seven days, Hashgard has traded up 3.9% against the dollar.
 Hashgard has a total market capitalization of $1.70 million and approximately $220,226.00 worth of Hashgard was traded on exchanges in the last 24 hours.
-In the last seven days, Hashgard has traded up 3.9% against the dollar.
-One Hashgard coin can now be purchased for $0.0002 or 0.00000000 BTC on major exchanges.

 Here is how related cryptocurrencies have performed in the last 24 hours: